Latest coronavirus: NYSE to require vaccines on the trading floor from September 13 | ExBulletin

 Latest coronavirus: NYSE to require vaccines on the trading floor from September 13

-Turkey is heading towards a vaccination mandate for teachers, students and their families as the vaccination rate slows and infections increase.
+Turkey is moving towards mandatory vaccinations for teachers, students and their families as vaccination rates decline and infectious diseases rise.

-Fahrettin Koca, the country’s health minister, said “face-to-face education is a must” and that the government will implement measures to ensure that teachers, eligible students and the families they live with receive their vaccines.
-Those who are not vaccinated, especially parents, may need to show negative Covid-19 test results, he said.
+“Face-to-face education is a must,” said Faretin Coca, state health minister, and the government will take steps to ensure that teachers, qualified students and the families in which they are live receive their vaccines.
+He said those who are not vaccinated, especially their parents, may be required to show negative Covid-19 test results.

-“So far, our immunization program has been about encouragement and preference.
-However, it is now a social duty that cannot be left to the choice of each citizen, ”Koca said in a televised speech after meeting his coronavirus task force.
+“In the past our vaccination program was a matter of encouragement and taste, but now it is a social obligation which cannot be left to the choice of every citizen,” said Coca after meeting his working group on the coronavirus.
+Said in a televised speech.

-Turkish President Recep Tayyip Erdogan later said he did not believe that a vaccination mandate would violate human rights and that a decision on opening schools would be taken at a meeting from the cabinet next week.
+Turkish President Recep Tayyip Erdogan later said he did not believe vaccination obligations would violate human rights and that a decision to open a school would be taken at a cabinet meeting next week .

-The country’s education minister resigned last week amid criticism from teachers that schools were not ready to safely reopen as scheduled on September 6.
-Most of Turkey’s 18.2 million primary and secondary school students have been learning remotely since March 2020, with in-person instruction only.
+The state’s education minister resigned last week in response to criticism from teachers that the school was not ready to safely reopen as scheduled on September 6.
+Orientation of people.

-Vaccines are available to anyone aged 18 or over in Turkey.
-About 37% of the population of 84 million people received two doses, according to data from the Ministry of Health.
+The vaccine is available in Turkey for anyone over the age of 18.
+According to data from the Ministry of Health, about 37% of the 84 million inhabitants receive two doses.

-Turkey recorded 27,356 new cases of coronavirus on Wednesday, up from around 4,000 in early July, when restrictions on coronaviruses were relaxed.
+Turkey on Wednesday recorded 27,356 new cases of coronavirus, or around 4,000 in early July when restrictions on coronaviruses were relaxed.

-Koca also said the country plans to publish its findings on the effectiveness of a third dose of the vaccine in a scientific journal.
-The highest rate of protection had been among people who received three doses of the “inactive vaccine,” he said, and the next level of protection was those who received two doses of the inactive vaccine and a third dose of the vaccine. ‘an mRNA vaccine. .
+Coca also said it would publish the results in a scientific journal on the effectiveness of the third dose of the vaccine.
+The highest level of protection was given to people who received the “inactivated vaccine” three times, and the next best level of prevention was those who received the inactivated vaccine twice and the mRNA vaccine three times. ..

-Healthcare workers and people 50 and over have been offered a third dose since the end of June.
-Turkey administered both the Chinese-made CoronaVac with an inactivated pathogen and Pfizer / BioNTech’s mRNA vaccine, a new technology that asks cells to produce a protein that triggers an immune response.
+Healthcare professionals and people over 50 are offered a third dose from the end of June.
+Turkey has administered both the Chinese-made CoronaVac, which contains an inactivated pathogen, and Pfizer / BioNTech’s mRNA vaccine, a new technology that directs cells to produce proteins that elicit an immune response.

+Latest coronavirus: NYSE to require vaccines on the trading floor from September 13 Source link Latest coronavirus: NYSE to require vaccines on the trading floor from September 13

 Sources